Questions? Call0808 196 1942orMessage us

 When do you ovulate?

-Ovulation is when you release an egg, which, for most women, happens 12 - 16 days before your period.
+Ovulation is when you release an egg, which, on average, happens 14 days before your period, based on an average cycle of 28 days.

 Experts recommend also having sex through the whole month in case your ovulation happens at different time than expected.